Showcasing the only true example of fjordland on the Pacific coast, Princess Louisa Inlet has been proclaimed by many the Eighth Wonder of the World.

 Jervis Inlet / Agamemnon Channel

 At the north end of Agamemnon Channel, to your right will be Egmont.
-This is the last location that offers fuel so be sure that you can make the round trip!
+This is the last location that offers fuel, so be sure you can make the round trip!

 The Backeddy Resort & Marina provides fuel, moorage, dining and accommodations.
-It is a great pitstop to refuel not only your boat but your body too 😉 .
+It is a great pitstop to refuel your boat and your body, too ;).

-The following map is for convenience only and courtesy of Princess Louisa International Society.
+The following map is for convenience only and courtesy of the Princess Louisa International Society.
 It is by no means meant as a navigational tool.
-Please use proper navigating charts and boating/sailing directions when making the trek.
+Please use proper navigation charts and boating/sailing directions when making the trek.

 Malibu Rapids

-The beautiful resort located at the head of the rapids is the Malibu Club.
-It was originally developed as a luxury resort for the rich and famous by Tom Hamilton.
-After only 5 years (from 1945 – 1950), the dream ended due to not being a profitable business and the resort was left abandoned.
+The Malibu Club is a beautiful resort at the head of the rapids.
+It was initially developed as a luxury resort for the rich and famous by Tom Hamilton.
+After only five years (from 1945 to 1950), the dream ended due to not being a profitable business, and the resort was left abandoned.

-In 1953, Young Life Camp purchased the property to use for its youth summer camps and as operated it ever since.
+In 1953, Young Life Camp purchased the property for its youth summer camps and has operated it ever since.

 The Princess

 To respect the serenity of this remote location, there is a speed limit of 4 knots.
-And in order to keep the place in pristine condition, you are also asked to keep all sewage inside your holding tanks while inside the Inlet.
+To keep the place pristine, you are also asked to keep all sewage inside your holding tanks inside the Inlet.

 Save this image on Pinterest to access this article at a later date: